estromlund/estromlund.github.com/blog/_posts/2015-05-06-uikonfers-guide-to-berlin.md

 #### German Beers

-The typical German beer is a pilsner and various brands will be on tap at nearly every bar (try Augustiner, Becks, or the new, no-brand "Bier").
+The typical German beer is a pilsner and various brands will be on tap at nearly every bar (try Augustiner, Becks, Krombacher, or the new, no-brand "Bier").
 If you're not a fan, or get tired of the ubiquitous pilsner, you can also try the Hefeweizens (wheat beers), Schwarzbiers (black beers), and...that's about it for German beers.

 #### Craft Beers